teambit/docs/docs/docs/mdx.md

 ### Content

 The MDX file content is compiled by Bit and exported as the default.
-Unlike other JS docs, there's no need to wrap the [content section](/overview#content) in a class or a function.
+There's no need to wrap the [content section](/overview#content) in a class or a function.

 For example: